 “If George doesn’t come back by Monday or Tuesday, we ask Eric Clapton to play.”

-The rest of the crew was down with the idea, even though Epstein wanted them to patch it up (being the manager and a friend).
-Lindsay-Hogg, who was there filming and directing the Let It Be documentary, suggested they just claim Harrison's absence was due to illness.
+The rest of the crew was down with the idea, even though Allen Klein wanted them to patch it up (being the current manager and a friend).
+Lindsay-Hogg, who was there filming and directing the Let It Be documentary, suggested they just claim Harrison’s absence was due to illness.

 The other fellows felt that Clapton would immediately jump on the “opportunity” because he could play lead and show off his true talent as a solo-ing improvisor (and they were sick of the ongoing beef).
 Plus, Clapton didn’t get a chance to shine as hard in the band Cream because they were all capable of ripping solos.
 According to Lennon, this would “give him full scope to play his guitar.”